Association of American Universities: Benefits

 The largest attraction of the AAU for many schools, especially nonmembers, is prestige.
-Since the AAU's founding, it has "been a grouping of the elite in the American university world," and "[n]ew presidents of nonmember universities often list gaining admission to the AAU as a goal of their administration."
+Since the AAU's founding, it has "been a grouping of the elite in the American university world", and "[n]ew presidents of nonmember universities often list gaining admission to the AAU as a goal of their administration."
 For example, in 2010 the chancellor of nonmember North Carolina State University described it as "the pre-eminent research-intensive membership group.
 To be a part of that organization is something N.C.
 State aspires to."
 A spokesman for nonmember University of Connecticut called it "perhaps the most elite organization in higher education.
 You'd probably be hard-pressed to find a major research university that didn't want to be a member of the AAU."
 In 2012, the newly elected chancellor of University of Massachusetts Amherst, a nonmember of AAU, reaffirmed the objective of elevating the campus to AAU standards and the hope of becoming a member in the near future, and called it a distinctive status.
 Because of the lengthy and difficult entrance process, boards of trustees, state legislators, and donors often see membership as evidence of the quality of a university.

-The AAU acts as a lobbyist at its headquarters in Washington, DC, for research and higher education funding and for policy and regulatory issues affecting research universities.
+The AAU acts as a lobbyist at its headquarters in Washington, D.C., for research and higher education funding and for policy and regulatory issues affecting research universities.
 The association holds two meetings annually, both in Washington.
 Separate meetings are held for university presidents, provosts, and other officials.
 Because the meetings are private, they offer the opportunity for discussion without media coverage.
-Prominent government officials, businessmen, and others often speak to the groups.
+Prominent government officials, business leaders, and others often speak to the groups.

 Presidents

 Statistics

 As of 2004, AAU members accounted for 58 percent of U.S. universities' research grants and contract income and 52 percent of all doctorates awarded in the United States.
 Since 1999, 43 percent of all Nobel Prize winners and 74 percent of winners at U.S. institutions have been affiliated with an AAU university.
 Approximately two-thirds of the American Academy of Arts and Sciences 2006 Class of Fellows are affiliated with an AAU university.
-The faculties at AAU universities include 2,993 members of the United States National Academies (82 percent of all members): the National Academy of Sciences, the National Academy of Engineering, and the Institute of Medicine (2004).